IOT — Indian Chagos Time

 What does IOT stand for?

 IOT stands for Indian Chagos Time.
-It is a time zone abbreviation used for a fixed UTC+6 offset, which means it stays six hours ahead of UTC throughout the year.
+It uses a fixed time offset of UTC+6, so it is always six hours ahead of UTC.

 Is IOT the same as GMT?